gab23r/polaroids/README.md

 In contrast, polaroids relies on **stub-based typing**, meaning there is no runtime penalty.
 As a result, polaroids is extremely **lightweight**, with no dependencies (neither Pandas nor Pydantic).

+> A new alternative was released in April 2025: [dataframely](https://github.com/Quantco/dataframely), it is not based on `Pydantic`, neither `TypedDict`.
+If you don't need typedicts (via `row`, `rows`, `to_dicts` ...), you should consider using dataframely as it contains more features related to validation.

 ## Contribution